mvolkmann/blog/src/flutter.md

 Second, the mechanism described above for passing arguments to a named route does not allow type checking to be performed at compile-time.

-Another way to implement a kind of navigation is using the `BottomNavigationBar` widget.
+### BottomNavigationBar Widget

+This approach to page navigation displays a row of buttons at the bottom of page, one for each top-level page in the app.
+Clicking a button causes the corresponding page to be rendered.
-This approach doesn't use `Navigator` and routes are not pushed onto a stack.
+It doesn't use the `Navigator` class and routes are not pushed onto a stack.

-The `BottomNavigationBar` widget renders a row of buttons at the button of the screen representing each page of the app.
+The `BottomNavigationBar` widget renders the row of buttons.
 It works best when there are three to five pages.
-It doesn't actually implement navigation to another page or rendering different widgets.
-That part is left up to you.
+This widget doesn't implement page navigation.
+That part is left up to you, but is not difficult.

 The steps to use `BottomNavigationBar` are: